Hebbinkpro/MagicCrates/README.md

 ## Information
 - Create and remove crates with a simple form
 - No Chest menu, but a beautiful animation instead when you open a crate
-- You can create infinity custom crate types
+- You can create infinite custom crate types
-- Add infinity items to your crate type with custom names, enchantments and lores
+- Add infinity items to your crate type with custom names, enchantments and lore's
-- Add infinity commands that execute when a crate is opend
+- Add infinity commands that execute when a crate is opened
 - Open crates with keys
-- PiggyCustomEnchants support

 ## Commands
 Command aliases: /magiccrates, /magiccrates